jlpteaching/comparch/syllabus.md

 If you take the first version of the quiz, then you can make 100% on the second try.
 If you don't attempt the first try, you can make at most 75% of the points.
 (Note: This 25% penalty for missing the original quiz will be manually applied.)

+The quizzes are available to 201A students, but they are not required.

 ### Perusall (201A Only)